hpc-carpentry/old-hpc-workflows/index.md

 This lesson teaches the basics of modern workflow engines through [Snakemake](https://snakemake.readthedocs.io/en/stable/).

-The example workflow performs a frequency analysis of several public domain books sourced from [Project Gutenberg](https://www.gutenberg.org/), testing how closely each book conforms to [Zipf's Law](https://en.wikipedia.org/wiki/Zipf%27s_law).
-All code and data are provided.
+zipfs-lawThe example workflow performs a frequency analysis of several public domain books sourced from [Project Gutenberg](https://www.gutenberg.org/), testing how closely each book conforms to [Zipf's Law][zipf] All code and data are provided.
 This example has been chosen over a more complex scientific workflow as the goal is to appeal to a wide audience and to focus on building the workflow without distraction from the underlying processing.

 At the end of this lesson, you will: